0n0w1c/Foundations/README.md

 Known issues:
 Mining the foundation from underneeth an entity, destroys the entity.
-Mine the entites first, then the foundation.
+Mine the entities first, then the foundation.

 Blueprints that include both tiles and entities that require a foundation.
 Build a foundation first, then apply the blueprint.